arnav201102/ML-DL-AI-Roadmap/docs/Linear Algebra/Unit 3- Alternate Coordinate Systems (Bases)/questions.md

 Why does ML try to *learn* bases instead of fixing them?

 **Answer:**
-Because meaningful structure depends on data distribution.
+Because meaningful structure depends on the data distribution and task.

 ---